rancherMcjollytins/9CT2-datascience-task3/Documentation.md

 2. Security

     Data security is important during the storing of data and transmission of data.
 It is important that data storage is protected from malicious attacks and/or changes and invalid data from other parties.
 Transmission encryption is important to ensure data privacy is regulated.

+3. Accessibility

+    Data should be easily accessible for users, in a raw state, visual state and in a search-specific state.
+This can be achieved through data visualisation using matplotlib and pandas, and the implementation of a search function using pandas features like iloc, loc and more.

 #### **Use-Cases**
 1. Access